mrkline/semtex/README.md

 ## What is it?

-SemTeX is a preprocessor for LaTeX which intends to make creating LaTeX documents simpler and faster.
+SemTeX is a preprocessor for LaTeX aimed at simplifying LaTeX syntax and making documents easier to type.

 ### Syntax

 - SemTeX generally accepts macros in the form of `\macroname{arg1}{arg2}`.
 This is to keep SemTeX from looking out of place alongside normal LaTeX.
-- Arguments can be nested contain characters like `{`, `}`
+- Arguments can be nested (in most cases - some do not allow nesting).
 - Some macros have options that can be set.
 For example, the macro to create an integral `\integral`, has an `inf` option that fills in the bounds with infinity.
   (i.e. `\integral[inf]{f(x)}{x}` becomes `\int_{-\infty}^{\infty} ...`)